kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md

 \(1\) A ruling or order by the administrative law judge barring a person from the proceedings.

-\(2\) Failure of the administrative law judge to dismiss the proceedings in accordance with §13.215 of this subpart.
+\(2\) Failure of the administrative law judge to dismiss the proceedings in accordance with [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.215   Withdrawal of complaint or request for hearing.|§13.215]] of this subpart.

-\(3\) A ruling or order by the administrative law judge in violation of §13.205(b) of this subpart.
+\(3\) A ruling or order by the administrative law judge in violation of [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.205   Administrative law judges.|§13.205]](b) of this subpart.

 \(d\) *Procedure.* A party shall file a notice of interlocutory appeal, with supporting documents, with the FAA decisionmaker and the hearing docket clerk, and shall serve a copy of the notice and supporting documents on each party and the administrative law judge, not later than 10 days after the administrative law judge's decision forming the basis of an interlocutory appeal of right or not later than 10 days after the administrative law judge's decision granting an interlocutory appeal for cause, whichever is appropriate.
 A party shall file a reply brief, if any, with the FAA decisionmaker and serve a copy of the reply brief on each party, not later than 10 days after service of the appeal brief.
 The FAA decisionmaker shall render a decision on the interlocutory appeal, on the record and as a part of the decision in the proceedings, within a reasonable time after receipt of the interlocutory appeal.